i3-8130U/minecraft-compact-client/README.md

 # Minecraft hack client

-Hacked client for Minecraft 1.8.
+Hacked client in retro style for Minecraft 1.8.
 Version 1.0 written in two days.

 # How to install